 What if you’ve been taking CBD oil for a while and are still not feeling anything?

 If you have been taking CBD for an extended period of time and you are not noticing any changes, chances are that it is not a high enough dose.
 When beginning CBD, it is best to start with a small dose.
-On average, 25mg of CBD a day is effective for most people.
+On average, 25mg of CBD a day is sufficient for most people.
 For somebody that isn’t struggling with major inflammation or mental health issues, a 10mg daily serving at night should be enough for most people to sleep better, but occasionally more may be needed.
 For more “extreme” issues such as depression, anxiety, and chronic pain you might need as high as a 60mg daily dose.

 It is very important to familiarise yourself with how your body responds to CBD before increasing the dose.
 The dosage of CBD can be increased slowly until the symptoms improve.
 This, of course, is different for every patient and should be monitored.
 You will need to experiment to find out the right dosage needed, which is also why it’s important to be patient and give it time.